-Every summer we offer teen summer adventure courses.
-Typically, the courses have been week-long backpacking trips into the Eagle Cap and Hells Canyon Wilderness.
-Yet, future courses could also explore the use of pack animals in the wilderness, learning to camp in the outdoors, and much more.
-In each course, kids also participate in field ecology research for the US Forest Service.
+Every summer we offer teen summer adventure courses that so far have been week-long backpacking trips into the Eagle Cap and Hells Canyon Wilderness.
+However, future courses could explore using pack animals in the wilderness, learning to camp in the outdoors, and more.
+In each course, kids participate in field ecology research for the US Forest Service.
 Our courses teach:

-Registration for the 2013 summer season has begun.Click here for the current application.
+Registration for the 2014 season is open.
+We are currently accepting applications.
+Applications are accepted on a first-come, first served basis and selected based on application quality.
 If you have questions about registration or would like to learn more, please contact us.

 A weeklong course designed for teens (13-16) who want to become familiar with the ecology of the Eagle Cap and Hells Canyon Wilderness while learning how to backpack.Teens learn:

-Our summer backpacking trips focus on guiding teens in discovering one's self and place in the wilderness and in social and biological systems.
-Teens work together to ensure everyone excels during the trip whether it is getting breakfast ready for the group or helping a friend get up a steep climb.
-We provide daily opportunities for teens to reflect about the day through journaling.
-At night around the campfire, we discuss what is leadership and their place in a wild setting.
-Parents share with us that their teen comes back from our trip more confident in themself and more self- assured.
+Our summer backpacking trips guide teens in discovering their place in the wilderness and in social and biological systems.
+Teens work together, whether it's cooking for the group or helping a friend get up a steep climb.
+Teens reflect each day through journaling.
+Around the campfire, we discuss leadership and their role in a wild setting.
+Parents have commented that their teens return from our trips more confident in themselves.

 Each trip is limited to 9 students.
 Tuition $200 includes instruction, food, transportation, and backpacking gear if needed.